Venous stasis ulcers are wounds that typically appear on your legs below the calf.

 Prevent Future Venous Stasis Ulcers

 If you’ve undergone venous skin ulcer treatment, you’re at a higher risk of developing them again.
-Your NYC vein doctor may recommend several preventive measures to avoid a reoccurrence, including:
+Your NJ vein doctor may recommend several preventive measures to avoid a reoccurrence,including:

 - Stopping smoking.
 Cigarette smoke constricts veins and causes them to stiffen, which increases the risk of future damage.